 - Lack of clarity about the social impact that is being generated

 Social Enterprises are part of the growing "social economy".
-The social economy is a thriving collection of organisations that exist between the traditional private sector on the one hand, and the public sector on the other.
+The social economy is a growing collection of organisations that exist between the traditional private sector on the one hand, and the public sector on the other.
 Sometimes referred to as the "third sector", it includes voluntary and community organisations, foundations and associations of many types.

 Social Enterprises stand out from the rest of the social economy as organisations that use trading activities to achieve their goals and financial self-sufficiency.
 They are businesses that combine the entrepreneurial skills of the private sector with a strong social mission that is characteristic of the social economy as a whole.